nestoria/pages-starter/index.md

 ---
 layout: default
-title: Getting Started
+title: GITREKT
-quote: The essential part of creativity is not being afraid to fail.
+quote: "You aren't even worth killing, foolish little brother."
-cite: Edwin H. Land
+cite: Uchiha Itachi
 ---

 This example is just meant to get you started and show you a little of what's